 Using Your Bond Degree in the USA or Canada

 Degrees from most other countries are recognized globally.
-Only a few degrees have licensing requirements to practice that profession (eg. law, accounting, medicine, psychology), but these degrees can also transfer back to North America with just a few extra steps.
+Only a few degrees have licensing requirements to practice that profession (eg. law, accounting, physical therapy, occupational therapy, medicine, psychology), but these degrees can also transfer back to North America with just a few extra steps.

 Here are the details for specific professions that require licensing (that apply to Undergraduate programs):

 The Global Accounting Alliance (GAA) was formed by accounting organizations throughout the world to allow mutual recognition of its members so they can be certified accountants in any other member country.
 These countries include Australia, USA, Canada, Ireland, Hong Kong, England and Wales, Scotland, Germany, Japan, New Zealand and South Africa.